Jon Noyes – Music Director & Founder

 Ms. Beatty has been involved with the FCCC for the past 4 years as substitute accompanist and chaperone and has had the privilege of traveling with the Chamber Singers on their most recent summer tours to Europe, Canada, San Francisco and Hawaii.

-Barbara Brauner joined Fairfield County Children’s Choir in 2003.
+Barbara Peck joined Fairfield County Children’s Choir in 2003.
 A former administrator in theater management, she has overseen hundreds of national tours for the educational field including drama, comedy and ethnic dance performances.
-Mrs. Brauner also works as the Assistant to the Director at the Westport Historical Society.
+When not at FCCC, Ms. Peck is also the Assistant Director at the Westport Historical Society.

 Alicen Gachi – Assistant Choir Manager